efarraro/krumit/_abilities/BattleSong.md

 ---

 EN_name: "Battle Song"
-EN_description: "Increase the damage of all visible melee weapons in the dungeon by 1.
+EN_description: "Increase the 🔸 of visible melee weapons on the board by 1.
 Acquire any 2 weapons to recharge this."
 EN_flavor: "The hammer of the gods will drive our ships to new lands!
 To fight the horde and sing and cry, Nuke-halla, I am coming!' – Ned Zepp, War-Bard of the Screaming Hills"
 tile_id: BattleSong
 cost: 2